© Bateau Brigantin

 The larger island is called Sainte Marguerite, a forested island rimmed by little beach coves and perfect clear waters.
 It is famous for being the place where the Man in the Iron Mask was imprisoned and you can visit his cell, or you can just roam around the island on dirt tracks, birdwatching at the small lake or looking for the hidden sculptures in the fragrant pine and eucalyptus forest.
 There are only a few houses on the island and no cars, so while it gets busy with tourists and yachts in the summer months it is a lovely place to get back to nature.
 Spend a day on the beach snorkelling and having picnics, or just float in the water waiting for the snack food boats that come and deliver pizza and sandwiches and wine.
 A glorious day out.

-Cannes: Walk along the palm-lined Croissette past the famed Palais de Festivals and the grand hotels of the Belle Epoque, their white facades looking out across the superyachts clustered in the port.
-This is a town of sophisticated piano bars and trendy super-clubs, although you can find a bit more local heart in the narrow cobbled lane of the old town.
-Image is everything in glitzy Cannes, so leave the waterproof jackets and flip –flops on the boat if you care a jot about fitting in.
+Walk along the palm-lined Croisette past the famed Palais de Festivals and the grand hotels of the Belle Epoque, their white facades looking out across the superyachts clustered in the port.
+Cannes is a town of sophisticated piano bars, trendy super-clubs and casinos, although you can find a bit more local heart in the narrow cobbled lane of the old town, Le Suquet and enjoy shopping in the local markets before you hit the designer boutiques.

 Antibes has been a port since the time of the Ancient Greeks and Romans, and the Crusaders stopped here on their way to the Holy Land in medieval times.
-It’s only been in the last 50 years that it has become a mecca for sailing yachts and vast superyachts, which line up on the International Quay like hulking white palaces worth many tens of millions of pounds.
-(A small yacht on this quay is worth 60 million euro, and to buy a berth will cost you 20 million, just for the lease.)
-However, the rest of the port is filled with berths for small and medium sized boats, although it’s often hard to get in.
-You can rent a dayboat here very easily and spend a day pootling around the stunning Cap d’Antibes, where tremendous villas owned by oligarchs and old aristocratic families loom high over the sea.
+It’s only been in the last 50 years that it has become a mecca for sailing yachts and vast superyachts, which line up on the International Quay like white palaces worth many tens of millions of pounds.
+You can spend a day pootling around the stunning Cap d’Antibes, where tremendous villas owned by oligarchs and old aristocratic families loom high over the sea.
 There are gorgeous coves and beaches and a lovely high coastal path on the cliffs that will take you to the grotto at Millionaire’s Bay.
-Or you can wander through the narrow cobbled lanes of old Antibes, taking in Provencal markets that smell of lavender and visiting the Picasso museum that sits high in a tower on the ancient ramparts.
+Or you can take to dry land wander through the narrow cobbled lanes of old Antibes, taking in Provencal markets that smell of lavender and visiting the Picasso museum that sits high in a tower on the ancient ramparts.

 Cap Saint Jean Ferrat is a famous headland covered in grand villas with spectacular gardens and a lovely coastal path along the cliffs.
-There’s the exceedingly posh Hotel Cap Ferrat, a small beach and a whole host of yachts anchored off- some superyachts spend weeks and even months anchored here in the summer as their guests flit between villa and yacht.
+There’s an exceedingly posh hotel (the Grand Hotel du Cap Ferrat), a small beach and a whole host of yachts anchored off the point.
+Some superyachts spend weeks and even months anchored here in the summer as their guests flit between villa and yacht.
 It’s all rather refined, and very, very pretty.

-Villefranche is probably our favourite of all the small port towns along the coast.
-Clinging onto the cliffs that run all the way from Nice to Monaco, this splendidly pretty medieval village and its stunning bay really catches your eye.
+Villefranche-sur-Mer is probably our favourite of all the small port towns along the coast.
+Clinging on to the cliffs that run all the way from Nice to Monaco, this splendidly pretty medieval village and its stunning bay will really catch your eye.
 It gets quite busy in the summertime, but there’s enough room for you and the fleet of boats and even cruise ships that come to anchor in this little yachting paradise.

 Cap d’Ail is another gorgeous spot just before Monaco.
 Plage Mala is one of the best beaches on the Riviera and good to anchor off.
 It has a couple of good beach clubs (one very fancy, one very fun), and there’s a brilliant coastal path that runs between the town of Cap d’Ail and Plage Mala.
 Thoroughly recommended.

-Monaco: And so we arrive at the final stop on the Riviera, the towering, moneyed cliffs of Monte Carlo.
-Known for Grand Prix, giant yachts, grand casinos and the royal family living out their tabloid lives in their palace on the cliff, Monaco is a sight to be seen.
+Monaco is the final stop on the Riviera before you reach Italy, the towering, moneyed cliffs of Monte Carlo.
+Known for hosting the F1 Grand Prix, giant yachts, grand casinos and the royal family living in their palace on the cliff, Monaco is a sight to be seen.
 The port is full of giant yachts and restaurants with terraces for some seriously good people-watching, especially during the Grand Prix.